BlueprintFramework/web/apps/frontend/content/guides/dev/adminpage.md

 ---
-title: Admin page
+title: Your first admin page
-description: Create your extension's admin page
+description: Learn how to build a simple admin page for your extension
 author: Emma
 category: dev
 thumbnail: adminpage.jpeg
-order:
+order: -1
-unlisted: false
 ---

 ## Introduction